martinboers/plcnext/README.md

 ## plcnext
-A node package for use with PLCnext Technology controllers from Phoenix Contact.
+A node package for use with PLCnext Technology™ controllers from Phoenix Contact.

 ## Code Example